Exhibition Richard Pak « The Firm »

 - Location Galerie le Château d'Eau

-- Public Étudiant, Tout Public, Tout Public, Tout Public
+- Tout Public

 Achevé en 2020, les portraits photographiques en couleurs de Marion Gronier, questionne la mémoire, l’identité, la violence de l’histoire coloniale des États-Unis et sa persistance aujourd'hui.